-Your workspace also needs to be dirt and dust free, otherwise, it can settle the freshly vanished surface spoiling the smooth finish and sheen.
-It’s recommended that you use brushes with natural rather than synthetic brittles if you’re working with oil-based finishes.
+Your workspace also needs to be dirt and dust-free, otherwise, it can settle the freshly varnished surface spoiling the smooth finish and sheen.
+It’s recommended that you use brushes with natural rather than synthetic bristles if you’re working with oil-based finishes.
 Water-based or acrylic varnishes are best applied using synthetic brushes.
 Rollers can also be used in both cases.

 Different wood varnishes come with unique characteristics, making them slightly vary from each other.
 But each product comes with detailed instructions which you should follow for best results.
 Remember, when it comes to varnishes, there’re no shortcuts.

 As earlier mentioned, there are several types of vanish products to choose from, and here are the most common ones and where they should be used.